UDO Super-6 ► 128 custom sounds

 Phase 4: MORE PLAYING (U.D.O.
 Sound)

 I was again frustrated.
 I thought: dang, 2200 Euro for a Juno clone of debatable Juno sound quality?
-I had to leave my synth chair again and go back to the computer to read the manual.
+I had to leave my synth chair again and go back to the computer chair to read the manual.
 I wanted to understand everything about this instrument, this time from a more technical angle; explore every nook and cranny of the engine.
 And again, this was the right thing to do, because things started to move fast forward.
-Tweak by tweak, I managed to move out of the Juno spehere into completely new realms of sound (more into JD-XA / Virus TI / PPG Waldorf timbres & territory).
-I took advantage of the (reversable) Cross Mod, the LFO1-working-as-Oscillator feature, the Oscillator2-working-as-LFO feature, and finally the Oscillator-to-Filter modulation, and the Super-6 changed from an “analog clone” into a curious sound design tool.
-During just one day (or 8 hours in other words) I made around 20 varied patches (this is quick!).
-And even if these patches / structures are nothing sophisticated or ground-breaking, I still find the resulting sounds special.
+Tweak by tweak, I managed to move out of the Juno sphere into completely new realms of sound (more into JD-XA / Virus TI / PPG Waldorf timbres & territory).

-Despite the static, single cycle waves (their shapes cannot be tweaked like in Argon8 or Modwave) and other limitations (one filter, the aforementioned non-continuous controls / switches), the Super-6 kept me inspired and willing to re-listen to the sounds I never cared about and would never want to re-listen on other synths.
-The Korg Opsix / Modwave boast their wave folding capacity, wave blending and what not.
-But whatever you do with the wavefolder on the Opsix or the wavemorph on the Modwave, it’s extremely easy to end up with a sound that is dry, flat, thin, abrasive & not interesting in any manner.
 The Super-6 also has a way to achieve a wave folding / phase modulation effect (by putting the cross-mod oscillator setup in reverse), and even if the result is not as deep or intricate as in the Korgs, it sounds pleasant and usable almost instantaneously.
 By the way, this is one of the qualities of vintage synths – many times these instruments are nothing special in terms of features, but the sound alone (and the immediacy) is big enough an appeal to keep and use them.
 And I think I’m hearing echoes of my vintage Akai AX-80 in the Super-6, so it’s definitely not a one-trick pony.
-There is some magic hidden in various spots of the sliders.
+There is some magic hidden in unknown spots of the sliders.

-So this is how I would generally describe the Super-6: the engine has a little bit of this and a little bit of that, and whichever way you go with it, it will sound (at least) good.
+So this is how I would generally describe the Super-6: the engine has a little bit of this and a little bit of that, and whichever way you go with it, it will sound good.
 There’s a lot of patch structures you won’t be able to achieve, but you can make the Super-6 sound warm or cold, analog or digital.
 For many people this is a better situation than having a “most powerful synth with no limits” and having to wander around this limitless landscape in search of a sweet spot, possibly ending up in a state of analysis paralysis.
 I praise the Novation Peak / Summit in my write-up, but I know that some folks view it as exactly that: a deep synth with a lackluster / characterless sound.
 I don’t agree with the opinion that Novation is totally devoid of “character”, but I’m sure such people will find more character in the sound of the Super-6, and this character is there from day one, even if it’s not as strong as in Oberheims or Korgs.
 But read on, I have a warning for you.

 Phase 5: BINAURAL ON!
 (The British Sound + Stereo 2.0)